nccgroup/sobelow/findings_guide.md

 ### Severity

-This is a medium severity finding.
-The type of XSS this finding enables is generally called "reflected XSS", meaning a user must view a malicious web page setup by the attacker.
-This requirement for user interaction limits the impact of the vulnerability.
+This is a high severity finding.
+XSS can lead to user account compromise and a malicious worm spreading via JavaScript.
+See the [MySpace Samy worm](https://en.wikipedia.org/wiki/Samy_(computer_worm)) for a real world example.

 ### How to verify this finding